loganp333/benevolence/README.md

 # benevolence

-A discord token stealer that uses Python.
+A Discord token stealer that uses Python.
 Use Pyinstaller to create the payloads.

 # Disclaimer